scotte/jekyll-clean/README.md

     is the most accommodating of licenses offered.
 Recommended for maximum dissemination and use of licensed materials.

+In other words: you can do anything you want with this theme on any site, just please provide a link to [the original theme on github](https://github.com/scotte/jekyll-clean) so I get credit for the original design.
+Beyond that, have at it!

 This theme includes the following files which are the properties of their respective owners: